SvenssonJesper/Isola/README.md

 [Ravensburger Spieleverlag GmbH][GmbH].

 ### Rules :closed_book:
 Isola is a two-player abstract strategy board game.
-It is played on an 8x6 board which is initially filled with tiles, except at the starting positions of the pieces.
+It is, normally, played on an 8x6 board which is initially filled with tiles, except at the starting positions of the pieces.
 Both players have one piece; it is in the middle position of the row closest to his/her side of the board.

 <img src="https://github.com/SvenssonJesper/Isola/blob/master/res/images/IsolaBoard.png" alt="Isola game board" width="250">